-Motors with ball bearings should be greased once a year only.
+Motors with ball bearings should be greased once $\underline{\alpha}$ year only.
 With motor stopped, remove the drain relief plug at the bottom of each bearing.
-Using the grease gun supplied with the machine, apply several shots of Mobilgrease No. 1 or 2 or equivalent in the grease fitting on top of the bearing.
+Using the grease gun supplied with the machine, apply several shots of grease of No. 2 consistency in the grease fitting on top of the bearing.